Last updated: August 23rd 2016

 (4.0 out of 5) Good enough

 The Presto 08800 EverSharp Electric Sharpener is the number one seller on several online retailers.
 What makes this product so great is that by its build, it will guide your knife for you to create the perfect angle to sharpen your knife for professional-grade results.
 Even chefs are buying it to keep in their homes!
 One chef commented that after one use, they did not have to go back to cut their knives because of how long-lasting the first cut its.
 In fact, this chef even stated that this product is now collecting dust, because it simply does not need to be used more than once every few months or even once every six months.
 Customers are loving this product because it sharpens any and all non-serrated knives, and it does so in seconds.
 It will cost you less than what you would spend on a new knife (of good quality), and once it sharpens your knives, you can put it away for much longer periods of time than those other handheld devices.
 Customers also claim it will revive any knife you have lying around that you were thinking should just be trashed.
 In fact, there are so many five-star reviews of this product that it is hard to find anything negative to say about it.
+This is the best electric knife sharpener if this is the first time you’re purchasing one.

 The only issues people seem to have with this product is that the motor shuts off if you press too hard with your knife.
 However, this is a built-in mechanism that protects your knife from being ground down too much.
 This feature allows you to guide your knife in a professional sharpener without worrying about ruining your knife in the process.
 Some customers have also complained about the vibrations of the machine itself, but that seems to be more of a personal preference issue than a mechanical issue.